wyh2001/Toko/README.md

 ## Next Steps

 * Persistence storage for saving rooms, replay, auditing.
-* No big new features in the future — this repo stays a fun side project.
+* No big new features in the future.
 * Plan is to extract a standalone, pluggable .NET board game engine for different variants.

 ## License